marivrnina/girly-ml-101-/README.md

 - Sephora spending prediction
 - Mood prediction
 - Your Matcha spendings for the next week
+- Is he a red or green flag?
+- Does your crush likes you back?

 Built with Python and Jupyter Notebook.